Forty percent of Lebanon’s brightest high-school students chose LAU

 Twenty-six high-school graduates celebrated at the Serail yesterday surrounded by family, friends, academics, and the Minister of Education Marwan Hamadeh.
 The students had scored the highest marks in the baccalaureate and, as a result, had gained scholarships to the university of their choice.
 Ten of the students chose LAU.

-The scholarships are presented through a program established by the Council for Scientific Research (CNRS), a government-funded body.
+The scholarships are presented through a program established by the National Council for Scientific Research (CNRS), a government-funded body.
 Students who attain the five highest results in each of the four baccalaureate disciplines of life sciences, general science, social studies & economics, and literature & humanities, are offered scholarships and often stipends.

 This year’s cohort of top students were honored at yesterday’s ceremony, handed certificates by Minister Hamadeh and the President of CNRS George Tohme, and congratulated by LAU President Joseph G. Jabbra and CNRS Secretary-General Mouïn Hamzé.
 “We greatly appreciate the efforts of the minister and the universities that ensured the success of this program, supporting it in multiple ways,” said Hamzé in his welcoming note.
 LAU will cover the majority of the costs of the scholarships and offer each student a monthly stipend.